||| Barnaby Jaco Skinner

 My humanitarian photography is straight forward with little flair, often opting to search for the voice of humanity in our global village.
 My wanderlust and HDR archives allow for a little more creative control, adding additional meaning through prose.
 Commercial pays the bills, and freelance is exactly that.
 I spend much of my time amongst humanitarian and academia circles in Ethiopia, helping to visualise their incredible work across the horn of Eastern Africa.

-Previous photographic work and opportunities have taken me from the British Isles to China, down to Hong Kong and South East Asia, over to central Europe, and now to Africa where I live with my wife, an amazingly talented geography teacher, and our beloved teddy poodle, Indie.
+Previous photographic work and opportunities have taken me from the British Isles to China, down to Hong Kong and South East Asia, over to central Europe, and now to Africa.
+I live with my wife, an amazingly talented geography teacher and human being, and our beloved teddy poodle, Indie.

 I’ve always viewed the world, and to a larger extent humanity, with equal amounts of wonder and terror.
 Dialling in to these extremes has helped me view our world from a wide variety of perspectives and not least has humbled me in to rebalancing my own inherently privileged upbringing.